shakir-flash/Leaf-disease-detection-using-CNN/README.md

 # Leaf-disease-detection-using-CNN
-Project to detect type of leaf disease and provide recommendation using Convolutional Neural Networks
+Project to detect type of leaf disease and provide recommendation using Convolutional Neural Networks.

 ## Dataset
 The dataset for this project can be downloaded from:\